top of page

 He is a regular contributor to Monocle Radio and has offered expert commentary on Times Radio, CNN, the BBC, CNBC and Bloomberg TV, among others.

+Charles is also an Associate Fellow in the International Security Research Group at RUSI, the Royal United Services Institute in London.
+He currently resides in East London.
 If you would like a copy of Charles' professional CV, please use the request form further below.

 Photo: Larissa Kouznetsova